DIGITbrain/digitbrain.github.io/docs/adv/expose.md

     spec:
       ports:
       - name: http
-        port: 80
+        port: 8080
         targetPort: 8080
       selector:
         app: mymicros
     ```
     !!! success
-        This example exposes a service running on port
+        This example exposes the service running on port
-        8080 inside the container.<br>Other Microservices in the cluster
+        8080 inside this container.<br>Other Microservices in the cluster
-        can reach it at <big>mymicros-svc:80</big>
+        can reach it at <big>mymicros-svc:8080</big>

 ## Externally